 The First Day of Classes

 It is very important that you attend the first day of class.
-You will meet your professor, who will outline the course and present the requirements of the class.
+You will meet your professor, who will outline the course and present the requirements of the class, and you'll meet your classmates who can become study partners.
 Some professors may use the first day for introductions, and others may start utilizing course material that day.
 Either way, it is important that you are there to gather that information.

 Don't worry about getting lost!

 For the first week of classes, college staff in the Student Services Center (1st floor of Payne Hall in Utica or A30 in Plumley Complex in Rome) will be available to point you in the right direction of your classes and answer any questions you may have.